input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 In the future we plan to use Emscripten to compile C sources and then to generate some adapter code for them, but this isn't done yet.

-For now there are two ways to fix libraries that use C sources.
+For now, there are two ways to fix libraries that use C sources.
 The C code can either be rewritten in Javascript, or it can be rewritten in Haskell.
 Then it is possible to use Cabal predicates (e.g. `arch(js)`) to select between